About Dana M. Luebke

 Dana has danced professionally since he was 10 years old and performed and taught in 25 countries.
 Well versed in ballet and modern dance, he began his career with the Minnesota Dance Theatre in Minneapolis, he danced in New York City with Sara Sugihara and the Family, then in Canada and the United States with the Royal Winnipeg Ballet and the Washington Ballet.

 In 1977, Dana and Actor/Director Robert founded Sun.Ergos, A Company of Theatre and Dance.
-Dana has danced, acted, and choreographed over 60 productions, performing across Canada, the United States and in 23 other countries.
+Their vision is Dana has danced, acted, and choreographed over 60 productions, performing across Canada, the United States and in 23 other countries.
 He has written and created some 10 shows which have had world premieres at the Edinburgh Festival Fringe, the Swansea Festival Fringe and the Međunarodni Djecji Festival Šibenik, Croatia, winning awards in USA, Canada, England, Croatia, Poland and Iran.
 In 2004, he received the highest cultural honour given by Croatia, the REDOM DANICA HRVATSKE S LIKOM MARKA MARULICA, from the President of Croatia.

 Dana studied dance in the United States, Italy, France, England and at the Banff School of Fine Arts in Canada and taught both adults and children at the community, college and university levels.
 The recipient of two Gulbenkian Fellowships in Dance, he studied at the Laban Centre in London and the International Course for Professional Choreographers and Composers in Surrey.
 He worked with Murray Louis, Nina Weiner and Glen Tetley in choreography and Gisela Reber in folk-dance.